MR 0-10-0 Lickey Banker: Banking on the Lickey Incline

 The Lickey Incline is the steepest sustained main-line railway incline in Great Britain.
 The function of a banker is to provide extra power on steep inclines by being added to the rear of other trains.
 Bankers were also used to protect against wagons or coaches breaking away, in which case they might run in front of a train going downhill.
-They largely went out of use with the introduction of advanced braking systems and diesel and electric locomotives, although banking on the Lickey Incline continues as of 2022 using a pool of specialised Class 66 diesel-electric locomotives.
+They largely went out of use with the introduction of advanced braking systems and diesel and electric locomotives, although banking on the Lickey Incline continues as of 2024 using a pool of specialised Class 66 diesel-electric locomotives.

 Numbering

-No 2290 was built at the Derby Works of the Midland Railway in 1919 and was in use up to the year 1956 by the London, Midland and Scottish Railway (LMS) and British Railways (BR).
-She was numbered 2290 from new and kept this number through most of her LMS life, but was renumbered to 22290 in 1947 to make room for the numbering of a Fairburn 2-6-4T.
-Only a year later she was renumbered to 58100 by British Railways since adding 40000 to her number (as was done with the majority of LMS engines) would have put her in the 6XXXX ex-LNER series.
+No 2290 was built at the Derby Works of the Midland Railway in 1919 and was in use up to the year 1956 by the LMS and British Railways.
+It was numbered 2290 from new and kept this number through most of its LMS life, but was renumbered to 22290 in 1947 to make room for the numbering of a Fairburn 2-6-4T.
+Only a year later it was renumbered to 58100 by BR, since adding 40000 to its number (as was done with the majority of LMS engines) would have put it in the 6XXXX ex-LNER series.

 Specification

 Big Bertha's cylinder arrangement was unusual.
 There were four cylinders but only two sets of piston valves because there was insufficient space under the smokebox to fit piston valves for the inside cylinders.
 Instead, the large outside piston valves (as well as supplying the outside cylinders) supplied the inside cylinders through cross-over steam ports.
-The steam-flow characteristics would have been poor (because of the length of the ports) but this would not have mattered unduly in an engine that ran only at slow speed.
+The steam-flow characteristics would have been poor (because of the length of the ports) but this would not have mattered in an engine that ran only at slow speed.
 It has been suggested that this design has been influenced by the four-cylinder cross-ported arrangement of the Italian 0-10-0 FS Class 470 heavy freight locomotive (in which this was motivated by its being part of an asymmetrical compound design), of which a complete set of drawings were stored at Derby.